 Major Google Business Updates in 2020.
 Why Should Restaurants Care?

-Google has been testing new features and integrations within Google My Business to further help small and medium sized businesses recover.
+Google has been testing new features and integrations within Google My Business (renamed Google Business Profile) to further help small and medium sized businesses recover.

 Local SEO is a must for marketers looking to boost their online visibility and bring in more customers through their offline doorway.
-Tools like Google My Business (GMB) enable owners and managers to better understand user intention and customer experience feedback, as it helps consumers discover local businesses and make more educated purchase decisions.
+Tools like Google Business Profile (formerly known as Google My Business or GMB) enable owners and managers to better understand user intention and customer experience feedback, as it helps consumers discover local businesses and make more educated purchase decisions.

 How does it do this?

-For every location listed on GMB, the platform tracks users interactions on Google Maps, Search or Assistant.
+For every location listed on Google Business Profile, the platform tracks users interactions on Google Maps, Search or Assistant.

-For instance, GMB tracks when users interact with information published by the restaurant staff like opening hours, menu highlights and accessibility features but also content posted by customers, influencers and local guides i.e. reviews, pictures and Q&A.
+For instance, Google Business Profile tracks when users interact with information published by the restaurant staff like opening hours, menu highlights and accessibility features but also content posted by customers, influencers and local guides i.e. reviews, pictures and Q&A.

 Responses to reviews and Q&A’s generally publicly visible, so long as the user consents.

-A round-up of Google My Business 2020 updates rolling out that restaurant owners should know about
+A round-up of Google Business Profile 2020 updates rolling out that restaurant owners should know about

 - New service related, highlights and attributes for restaurants and eateries.
 Google has been offering companies more ways to spotlight their services.
 Specifically targeted to restaurant brands, the new tags Dine in, Takeaway and Delivery can help consumers narrow down their options early in their buying journey.

 Restaurant marketers can go further and be specific about their services like contactless delivery or curbside pickup.